JohnWSweeney/threadDemo/README.md

 A Windows console app demonstrating C++ thread basics.

+To start or stop a thread running a dummy function, enter:
+> *test start*

+> *test stop*

+To start or stop a thread running a counter function, enter:
+> *counter start number*

+> *counter stop*

+where *number* is the counter's upper limit.

+Threads can run simultaneously.
+To stop all active threads and exit the program, enter:
+> *exit*

 ### Motivation
-I built this simple thread project for later reference.
-Hopefully, it will be helpful for anyone else who stumbles on it.
+I wrote this simple thread project for later reference.
+Hopefully, it will be helpful for anyone who stumbles on it trying to learn C++ threads.

-### Design Overview
-The app accepts three case-sensitive inputs: "start", "stop", and "exit". "start" creates a new thread, calling the *testThread* function, and then detaches the thread. "stop" terminates the thread, which can be restarted by entering "start" again. "exit" terminates the thread, if active, and closes the app.

 ### Future Updates
-- Execute multiple simultaneous threads.
+- None planned.

 ### Known Issues
 - Error/exception handling.